What Is User Interface (UI)?

 Business—and life in general—has become increasingly dependent on the internet, web apps and mobile apps.
-As a result, companies have found that the best way to compete at a web level is to prioritize building an attractive and efficient user interface that optimizes the user experience.
-This article defines what a user interface is, discusses elements of a good UI and provides tips forcreating a UI that converts users to customers.
+As a result, companies have found that the best way to compete on the web is to prioritize building an attractive and efficient user interface (UI) that optimizes the user experience (UX).

 What is user interface?

 UI is created in layers of interaction that appeal to the human senses (sight, touch, auditory and more).
-They include both input devices like keyboard, mouse, trackpad, microphone, touch screen, fingerprint scanner, e-pen and camera and output devices like monitors, speakers and printers.
-Devices that interact with multiple senses are called "multimedia user interfaces".
+They include both input devices like a keyboard, mouse, trackpad, microphone, touch screen, fingerprint scanner, e-pen and camera, and output devices like monitors, speakers and printers.
+Devices that interact with multiple senses are called "multimedia user interfaces."
 For example, everyday UI uses a combination of tactile input (keyboard and mouse) and a visual and auditory output (monitor and speakers).

 Other types of user interfaces can include:

-- Voice user interface: Interactions between humans and machines using auditory commands.
-Examples include virtual assistant devices, talk-to-text, GPS and much more.
+Voice user interface: Interactions between humans and machines using auditory commands.
+Examples include virtual assistant devices, talk-to-text and GPS.

 Why is user interface important?